jennytrini/jennytrini.github.io/_pages/studyguide.md

 ### Exercises
 * Imagine you are working for a communications team designed to promote population health.
 Design a "Know Your Status" poster or cartoon for a condition other than HIV.
 Explain why you chose the visuals and slogan that you did.
 How would you disseminate this campaign in your [a relevant] community?

 * (In pairs or small groups) Design a mini-study.
 Come up with a question that you could ask twice (before and after) and an intervention that would provide each respondent with new information or a chance to reinterpret their answer.
 Example: "How much you weigh?" before and after measureing weight with a scale.
 Analyze and interpret the results.
 Did the new information change your respondents' answers?

 * Take some inspiration from Kelvin Maigwa: Sketch a political cartoon that fits the themes of testing, uncertainty, and population-related phenomena.
-What makes y9our cartoon funny?
+What makes your cartoon funny?
 Provocative?
 Complicated?
 <br>

 ## Chapter 6: Relationship Uncertainty & Marriage Instability